Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year 2019'

 - an Appeal may be made to the Crown Court within thirty days

-The team at Kangs Solicitors is highly recognised nationally for its work throughout the field of financial crime at all levels.
-Our team is ranked in both the leading law directories namely the Legal 500 and Chambers & Partners.
+The team at Kangs Solicitors is highly regarded and recognised nationally for its work in financial crime at all levels.
+Our team is ranked in the highest categories in both the leading directories, namely, the Legal 500 and Chambers & Partners.

 This is a first-class firm with unrivalled experience, a great track record, an acute attention to detail and a tenacity that clients really rate are features of this firm